imagingofthings/pyFFS/joss_paper/paper.md

 ## <a name="comparison"></a>API Scope

-The following table summarises pyFFS' API and compares it with functions from SciPy offering similar functionalities [@Virtanen2020].
+The following table summarizes pyFFS' API and compares it with functions from SciPy offering similar functionalities (but for the DFT) [@Virtanen2020].

 |   | pyFFS | SciPy |
 |:-:|:-:|:-:|